 Research and evaluation are central to our teaching and learning activity, as we aim to show how gallery education practice can be understood and experienced as research-led activity.
 As well as framing our practice as a form of research, we undertake projects into learning methods techniques and practices.
 Drawing on a range of disciplines, learning research frequently involves collaboration with artists, researchers and academic partners.
 Aiming to develop and share new knowledge to improve practice and build theory, we share our research through workshops, conferences and publications.

-The Research Development department acts as a hub, collaborating with colleagues to develop new research initiatives in different fields and liaising with academic partners.
+The Research department acts as a hub, collaborating with colleagues to develop new research initiatives in different fields and liaising with academic partners.
 It is responsible for various major research projects and for online scholarly publishing, including Tate Papers, summaries and In Focus projects on individual artworks in Tate’s collection.
 The department hosts Tate’s Research Fellows and doctoral students.

 A leading research institution, Tate makes freely available to the public its many research resources and facilities.